The History of Swimming & How it’s Evolved

 As for swimming in Europe and the UK, it wasn’t really practised until around the late 17th century for Europe and around 1830 in the UK.

-The question is why did it take so long for it to be practised in Europe?
-Well, according to Britannica, the lack of swimming in Europe during the Middle Ages is explained by some authorities as having been caused by a fear that swimming spread infections and caused epidemics.
-May have feared that COVID-19 was transmissible in the water, but you can read our article here about what the WHO said about COVID-19 and swimming.
+The question arises: Why did it take so long for swimming to be practiced in Europe?
+According to Britannica, during the Middle Ages, some authorities suggest that the decline in swimming was due to fears that it could spread infections and cause epidemics.
+Interestingly, similar concerns resurfaced centuries later during the COVID-19 pandemic, when people worried that the virus might be transmissible through water.
+For a modern perspective, you can read our article here about what the WHO said regarding COVID-19 and swimming.

 Swimsuits